easystats/see/paper/paper.md

 ## Visualizing Model Predictions and Marginal Effects

-The *modelbased* package computes model-based estimates and predictions from fitted models [@Makowski2020modelbased]. *see* provides methods to quickly visualize these model predictions.
+The *modelbased* package computes model-based estimates and predictions from fitted models [@Makowski2020modelbased]. *see* provides methods to quickly visualize these model predictions using `estimate_prediction()`. `estimate_means()` computes *marginal means*, i.e. the mean at each factor level averaged over other predictors.

 ```r